elegant-scipy/elegant-scipy/markdown/ch1.markdown

 x = nd_array * 5
 ```

-More than 100 times faster, and more concise, too!
+Close to 100 times faster, and more concise, too!

 Arrays are also size efficient.
 In Python, each element in a list is an object and is given a healthy memory allocation (or is that unhealthy?).